mesosphere/pod-ca-trust/README.md

 This is a Mutating Admission Webhook to add trusted CAs to all Pods in a cluster.

+**Limitation**: In the current version this will work for all Go based executables.
+Other binaries might not pick up the additional certificate(s), depending on the Linux distribution the container image is based on.

-**Current use case:** Trust certificates issued by the Let's Encrypt Staging Environment in Kommander E2E
+**Current use case:** Trust certificates issued by the Let's Encrypt Staging Environment in Kommander E2E tests.

 ## Installation:
 1. Create a `kustomization.yaml`